-Located off the southeast coast of Bali, in Indonesia, Nusa Penida Island is dotted with villages.
+Villages dot Nusa Penida Island, off the southeast coast of Bali, in Indonesia.
 Most of the residents farm small plots or gather seaweed to make a living.
 The island vegetation comprises mainly scrub and expansive savannah, but several pockets of natural forest protect valuable watersheds.
 Through the efforts of a local NGO, Friends of the National Parks Foundation (FNPF), in 2006 the island villages unanimously agreed to make bird protection a social and spiritual obligation.
-Since then, FNPF has rehabilitated and released various Indonesian birds, most notably the critically endangered Bali starling.
+Since then, FNPF has rehabilitated and released various Indonesian birds, notably the critically endangered Bali starling.

-The island communities have now promised to turn their hawksbill and green turtle nesting beach into a no-take area.
+The island communities have promised to turn their hawksbill and green turtle nesting beach into a no-take area.
 They will protect 1.2 acres (half a hectare) of beach for at least 10 years.
-In return, Seacology is funding the construction of a small turtle guard post on the beach.
+Seacology is funding the construction of a small turtle guard post on the beach.